MicrosoftDocs/SupportArticles-docs/support/browsers/general/edge-icon-show-for-url-shortcut.md

 ---
 title: Edge icon incorrectly shown for URL shortcut on Start menu
-description: This article describes an issue where the specified icon doesn't display for the shortcut to a website in Microsoft Edge on Start menu in Windows 10. ms.date: 04/23/2021 ms.prod-support-area-path: ms.reviewer: traceytu;DEV_Triage
+description: This article describes an issue where the specified icon doesn't display for the shortcut to a website in Microsoft Edge on the Windows 10 Start menu. ms.date: 04/23/2021 ms.prod-support-area-path: ms.reviewer: traceytu;DEV_Triage